Current Opinion in Hematology:

 Thomas P. Stossel

 Dr Stossel's basic research concerns fundamental mechanisms of cell crawling movements, such as how white blood cells defend against infection and cause inflammation.
 This research led to discoveries that may reduce critical care complications of major injury and impact platelet transfusion therapy.
 His policy interests concern physician and researcher interactions with private industry.
-To promote research and education concerning this topic, he has established a Center for Medical Innovation at Brigham & Women's Hospital, USA funded by the Searle Freedom Trust.
-He also has co-founded The Association of Clinical Researchers and Educators to advocate for the value of such interactions and has established a Center for Biomedical Innovation to provide research and education concerning these relationships.
+To promote research and education concerning this topic, he has established a Center for Medical Innovation at Brigham & Women's Hospital funded by the Searle Freedom Trust.
+He has also co-founded The Association of Clinical Researchers and Educators to advocate for the value of such interactions and has established a Center for Biomedical Innovation to provide research and education concerning these relationships.

 He was President of the American Society for Clinical Investigation and Editor in Chief of its Journal of Clinical Investigation, served as President of the American Society of Hematology and received its Dameshek and Thomas Awards.
 He has been elected to Membership in the National Academy of Sciences, the American Academy of Arts and Sciences, and the Institute of Medicine.
-He is currently Editor-in-Chief of Current Opinion in Hematology, and on the Board of Directors of the BioAegis and Velico (formerly Zymequest) Corporations.
+He is currently Editor in Chief of Current Opinion in Hematology, and on the Board of Directors of the BioAegis and Velico (formerly Zymequest) Corporations.
 He previously was a member of the Scientific Advisory Board of Biogen and has also participated on Advisory Boards for Merck.

 David C. Dale